 - More Info: Visit the general course catalog

-The interdisciplinary Ph.D. program integrates psychological and sociological scholarship in the study of the processes, structures, and contexts that relate to personal and social experiences.
 The program emphasizes training in theoretical foundations, as well as qualitative and quantitative methods in basic and applied research.
-Though not all students choose one of these specializations, areas of emphasis are available, including psychology and law, personal and social relationships, social psychology and health, and organizational behavior.
-Attention to contextual issues (such as those related to gender, culture and development issues are integrated into the curriculum in each area of emphasis.
+Though not all students choose one of these specializations, areas of emphasis include psychology and law, personal and social relationships, social psychology and health, and organizational behavior.
+Gender, culture and development issues are integrated into the curriculum in each area of emphasis.

 - Collective behavior